skirtapaieo/development-101/courses/AlgoExpert/README.md

 # Algoexpert

 Course aimed at helping software engineers prepare for algorithmic coding interviews at top tech companies like Google, Facebook, Amazon, and Microsoft.
+It is about 100+ hours of video explanations, data structure crash course and space-time complexity analysis.

 It entails 195 coding questions, in various categories and levels.
-It is about 100+ hours of video explanations, data structure crash course and space-time complexity analysis.

-The categories:
-- Arrays
-- Binary Search Trees
-- Binary Trees
-- Dynamic Programming
-- Famous Algorithms
-- Graphs
-- Greedy Algorithms
-- Heaps
-- Linked Lists
-- Recursion
-- Searching
-- Sorting
-- Stacks
-- Strings
-- Tries

-It think the course is very good.
-I tried to focus on learning JavaScript, a little bit of Typescript, I tried to think about conceptual solutions, adding pseudocode, before coding when I did the exercises.
-I also tried to start use JSDoc, terminology, Zod (for validations), test, scenarios, alternative solutions.

-There are many routes of improving courses like Algoexpert - at the same time the exercises become a little complex.
-See code example below for some ideas.
-I also asked ChatGPT to make a code review - see below the code.
-I haven't addressed the issues.
-For interview purposes the course is most likely effective if you go through all the material and all exercises.
+The categories are arrays, binary search trees, binary trees, dynamic program, "famous" algorithms, graphs, greedy algorithms, heaps, linked lists, secursion, searching, sorting, stacks, strings and trees.

+I tried to combined learning algorithms with JavaScript, Typescript, Zod, testing, scenarios, alternative solutions and documenting code (JSDoc).

+See example below.

 ## Example: Depth First Search (Graph)